-A lot of people tend to be surprised at how much I do.
-Many people have commented on how busy I seem so I thought, given we’re coming up to NaNoWriMo again, I’d talk about how I actually find the time to to write 1700 words a day.
+A lot of people tend to be surprised at how much I do and how I find time to write.
+Given we’re coming up to NaNoWriMo again, I’d talk about how you can actually find the time to to write 1700 words a day.

 To set the scene, these are some of the things I regularly make time for: